MouseLand/cellpose/README.md

 python -m pip install cellpose --upgrade
 ~~~

 Note you will always have to run `conda activate cellpose` before you run cellpose.
-If you want to run jupyter notebooks in this environment, then also `conda install jupyter` and `python -m pip install matplotlib`.
+If you want to run jupyter notebooks in this environment, then also `python -m pip install notebook` and `python -m pip install matplotlib`.

 You can also try to install cellpose and the GUI dependencies from your base environment using the command